Italian motorcycles brands

 The motorcycles were built with engines ranging in size from 250cc to 450cc.
 There were also 125cc Ducati Scramblers, but they were only produced in small amounts.

 5/10 MV Agusta Superveloce 800

-MV Agusta is undeniably one of the best Italian motorcycles manufacturers.
-And the latest Superveloce (superfast) 800 just adds to the claim.
+MV Agusta is undeniably one of the best Italian motorcycle manufacturers.
+And the latest Superveloce (superfast) 800 adds to the claim.

 The MV Agusta Superveloce 800 is a breathtaking combination of modern art and retro design based on a superbike frame and the most advanced motorcycle technology.

 Do you believe in witchcraft or black magic?
 Maybe you should because it may have played a role in the design of this beautiful road beast.